Skip to content

 and because a kimono requires much more material than a short garment.

-And when it is organic, it becomes even more valuable.
+And when it's organic, it becomes even more precious.